lorenzo-rovigatti/comp_bio_notes/all_atom.md

 In general, the initial configuration should be such that there is no sensible overlap between the system's constituents (atoms, molecules, particles, *etc.*), in order to avoid large initial forces that could lead to numerical instabilities that could lead to crashes or, which is worse, unphysical behaviour, such as two chains crossing each other.
 For simple systems this can be done in several ways:

-* Particle coordinates are chosen randomly one after the other, ensuring that the distance between the new particle and any other particle is larger than sum threhsold.
+* Particle coordinates are chosen randomly one after the other, ensuring that the distance between the new particle and any other particle is larger than a given threhsold.
 This works great as long as the density is not too high.
-* Particles are placed on a lattice, making it possible to go to generate highly dense systems.
+* Particles are placed on a lattice, making it possible to generate highly dense systems.

 For more complicated systems, the generation of the initial configuration is often done in steps.
 In some cases, and I will show some examples, it is also common to run short-ish simulations where the dynamics is constrained (*e.g.* some degrees of freedom such as bond lengths or angles are kept fixed) and the energy is minimised to remove (part of) the initial stress.